 Mineral resources have played a significant role in Virginia's growth and development since the settlement of Jamestown when English colonists began mining and smelting iron in 1609.
 The first commercial coal mining in the United States occurred near Richmond in 1748.
 Today, over 400 different minerals have been found and more than 30 different mineral resources are produced in Virginia at a combined annual value of nearly \$2 billion.
-In 2016, Virginia ranked 10th in the production of crushed stone and 16th in the production of natural gas.
-As of 2015, Virginia ranked 12th in coal production, despite a 7.6 percent decrease in production from 2014.
-Coal production has recently stabilized, due in part to changes in federal regulations, but long-term production levels are uncertain because of challenging market conditions.
+In 2016, Virginia ranked 10th in the production of crushed stone, 16th in the production of natural gas, and 14th in coal production.
+Coal production has recently increased slightly, due in part to changes in federal regulations, but long-term production levels are uncertain because of challenging market conditions.